-Residual Chlorine: no greater than 20% of the calibrated instrument reading; and
+Residual Chlorine: no greater than 20% of the calibrated instrument reading;

-Turbidity: no greater than 20% of the calibrated instrument reading.
+Turbidity: no greater than 20% of the calibrated instrument reading; and

+TSS: lab result no greater than 1.0 mg/L different from the calibrated instrument reading.

-When the comparisons performed in section 2.3 above indicate a changing trend in the difference between the grab sample measurement and the continuous meter measurement for any parameter, determine the cause of the problem and perform appropriate corrective actions, such as maintenance, repair, calibration or other activities needed for the proper operation of the continuous meter under calibrated conditions.
+When the comparisons performed in section 1.3 above indicate a changing trend in the difference between the grab sample measurement and the continuous meter measurement for any parameter, determine the cause of the problem and perform appropriate corrective actions, such as maintenance, repair, calibration or other activities needed for the proper operation of the continuous meter under calibrated conditions.